bkleinen/bkleinen.github.io/classes/ws2017/info3/index.md

 pick the one that results in the better grade for you at the end of the semester.

+### If you miss a quizz

+It's not possible to do the quizz later or from home - for the simple reason that you would have an advantage as you could either use other material if at home or have the opportunity to gain information about the quizz contents if doing it at a later time.

+If you miss a quizz, you have the opportunity to attend an extra quizz at the end of the semester.
+This way you have a chance to get all the points even though you / your kid / your grandma catched the flu for a week.

 ## Lab Reports

 As in Info1 and Info2, you need to write Lab Reports.